akhealth/EIS-Modernization/vendor-onboarding-checklist.md

       - A copy of HIPAA Training Certificate

-        Instructions for access to the DHSS HIPAA Training course will be provided with the Access Request packet.
+        Instructions for access to the DOH HIPAA Training course will be provided with the Access Request packet.

 ***Please allow up to 10 business days for approved accounts to be